bryceshirley/iris-gpubench/docs/work_to_do.md

 ### Leveraging NVIDIA Nsight
 - **Explore NVIDIA Nsight Systems**: Investigate the use of NVIDIA Nsight Systems for detailed workload profiling.
 This tool offers system-wide performance analysis, visualizing application algorithms, identifying optimization opportunities, and tuning performance across various CPU and GPU configurations.
 Determine if Nsight can provide insights into which cores/SMs (streaming multiprocessors) are activated during benchmarks as well as any other interesting metrics.

+### Additional Metrics And Areas For Measurement That Could Be Interesting
+- **Utilization Time**: Measure the total time the GPU is actively utilized (i.e., when utilization is not 0).
+- **Stability: Crash Frequency**: Track and document any GPU crashes or visual artifacts appearing during benchmarks.
+- **Throttling Events**: Monitor if and when GPU clock speeds are reduced due to high temperatures or power limitations.
+- **Memory Bandwidth**: Measure the rate at which data is transferred between the GPU and system memory to understand potential bottlenecks.

 ---